akn-cybersec/bin-exp-journey/README.md

 > One locked year.
 Infinite growth.

-> Welcome to my personal journey through the world of binary exploitation.
-This repository documents every challenge I solve, every technique I learn, and every mistake I make along the way.
-I don't just post the flashy solves, but also the easy ones, cuz, not gonna lie, there was a time, when easy today felt impossible.
-There are days when I can't solve any, when I'm stuck on one challenge for hours, but it doesn't mean, I can't solve.
-Learning is a continuous, and we can't learn until we are humbled, such days humble me and make me learn more.
-Just stay humble and keep learning, we might end up where we wanted to, even if not we'll at least have a story to tell.
-About binaries I know one thing, the deeper you go the more fun they get.
-Don't just do them for like a life building skill, it's a great hobby to have.
+>This repository documents every challenge I solve, every technique I learn, and every mistake I make along the way.

+I don't just post the flashy solves; I include the "easy" ones too.
+Not gonna lie — there was a time when what feels easy today felt impossible.
+There are days when I can't solve anything, when I'm stuck on a single challenge for hours, but that doesn't mean I can't solve it.

+**My Philosophy:**

+- **Continuous Learning:** We can't truly learn until we are humbled.
+Those "stuck" days humble me and push me to learn more.
+- **Stay Humble:** Keep learning, and we'll end up where we want to be.
+Even if we don't, we'll at least have a great story to tell.
+- **The Deep Dive:** With binaries, the deeper you go, the more fun they get.
+Don't just do this as a career skill — it's a legendary hobby to have.

-> If this journey helps you in your own CTF path, a ⭐ is much appreciated!
+If this journey helps you on your own CTF path, a ⭐ is much appreciated!
 ---

 ## 📌 Table of Contents